jashanbeniwal0101/UrlUploader/README.md

-# YouTube Downloader Telegram Bot
+# Yt-dlp Url Uploader Telegram Bot

 A feature-rich Telegram bot for downloading videos from YouTube and various other platforms using yt-dlp.
 Built with Pyrogram and MongoDB.